Cookies

 • 1 tsp vanilla extract

-1. For the dough, first mix the flour, baking powder, baking soda and salt with a whisk (this mixture does not need to be sieved).
+1. To make the dough, first mix the flour, baking powder, baking soda and salt with a whisk (this mixture does not need to be sifted).

-2. Next, place the butter and sugar in a large bowl and beat with an electric mixer for 2-3 minutes until smooth.
+2. Next, place butter and sugar in a large bowl and beat with an electric mixer until smooth, 2-3 minutes.
 Add the eggs one at a time and beat until smooth again.
-Finally mix in the vanilla.
+Lastly, mix in the vanilla.

-3. Chop the chocolate into irregular – rather larger – pieces.
-Of course you can also use ready-made chocolate drops.
+3. Crush the chocolate into irregular – rather larger – pieces.
+Of course you can also use pre-made chocolate drops.
 However, the large chocolate pieces are particularly delicious.

-4. Now add the flour mixture and mix until smooth.
+4. Now add the flour mixture and mix until it forms a smooth mixture.
 Then add the chocolate chips and mix for a few seconds until evenly distributed.
-Chill the dough for 24-48 hours so that the dough – as described above – becomes nice and caramel.
+Chill the dough for 24-48 hours so that the dough becomes nice and caramelly - as described above.
+(The dough can also be frozen, but we recommend pre-shaping the cookie balls as described in the next step.)

-5. Preheat the oven to 180ΒΊC (160ΒΊC fan oven) and line baking trays with baking paper.
-Form balls of dough by hand or with an ice cream ball scoop so that there are about 60/70g per cookie.
+1. Preheat the oven to 180 ºC (160 ºC fan oven) and line baking trays with baking paper.
+Form balls of dough by hand or with an ice cream scoop, making about 60/70 g per cookie.

-6. It is best not to put more than 6 pieces on a sheet, otherwise they will run together and become one big cookie.
-Then bake for about 16-18 minutes or until golden brown around the edges but still a little pale in the center.
-Let rest on the sheet for a few minutes before transferring to a wire rack to cool.
+2. It's best not to put more than 6 pieces on a tray, otherwise they'll run together and become one big cookie.
+Then bake for about 16-18 minutes or until golden brown around the edges but still a little pale in the middle.
+Let rest on the tray for a few minutes before transferring to a rack to cool.

-7. The cookies will keep for 4-5 days in a tightly sealed box.
-Both the cookies and the dough balls can be frozen for a good few months.
-To freeze the dough balls, you can put them in the freezer with the baking paper for 1-2 hours.
-You can then transfer them to a Tupperware or Ziplock bag.
-That way the balls don't all stick together.
+3. The cookies will keep for 4-5 days in a well-sealed box.
+Both the cookies and the dough balls can be frozen for several months.
+To freeze the dough balls, you can put them in the freezer together with the baking paper for 1-2 hours.
+You can then pour them into a Tupperware container or a ziplock bag.
+This way the balls don't all stick together.
 Otherwise, you can also freeze the dough as a mass.
 However, if you only want to make 2-3 chocolate cookies in between, then you can choose this method.
-And then take individual frozen balls of dough out of the freezer and bake as described above.
-The dough balls need 2-3 minutes longer than above when frozen.
+And then, depending on your mood, take individual frozen dough balls out of the freezer and bake them as described above.
+When frozen, the dough balls take 2-3 minutes longer than above.
 Just until they are golden brown.

-You still need chocolate so you can process the leftovers into chocolate cookies?
-One way this way , please.
+Do you still need chocolate so you can use the leftovers to make chocolate cookies?
+One time this way , please.
 Do you love chocolate cookies?
 Then you might want to check out the recipe list for our favorite yet simple chocolate cake .
 Is chocolate generally your thing?
-Then maybe you should think about a chocolate tasting as a team event πŸ˜‰
+Then maybe you should think about a chocolate tasting as a team event 😉

 Header photo by Food Photographer | Jennifer Pallian on Unsplash